nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/scripting/script_parameters.md

       cycles:   '1000'
     });

-This is what the script form of starting an activity in a scenario might look like.
+This is what the script form of starting an activity might look like.
 It is simply passing a parameter map with the activity parameters to the scenario controller.

 You might invoke it like this:

     nb script myscript

-Suppose that you want to allow the user to run such an activity by calling the script directly, but you also want them to to allow them to add their own parameters specifically to the activity.
+Suppose that you want to allow the user to run such an activity by calling the script directly, but you also want them to allow them to add their own parameters specifically to the activity.

 NoSQLBench supports this type of flexibility by providing any command-line arguments to the script as a script object.
 It is possible to then combine the parameters that a user provides with any templated parameters in your script.
-You can make either one the primary, while allowing the otehr to backfill values.
+You can make either one the primary, while allowing the other to backfill values.
 In either case, it's a matter of using helper methods that are baked into the command line parameters object.

 To force parameters to specific values while allowing user command line parameters to backfill,